jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

+****  I n d r a  *****

-Indra2 - USAXS - data reduction macros.
+USAXS - data reduction macros.

-Modification history

 Jan Ilavsky, ilavsky@aps.anl.gov

 ************************************

-This set of macros is developed for evaluation of USAXS data obtained on APS USAXS instrument beamline instrument.
+This set of macros is developed for data reduction of USAXS data obtained on APS USAXS instrument beamline instrument.
 It runs on Wavemetrics Igor Pro version 7.05 and higher.

-Revision history:
+Modification history:
 _____________________________________________________________________________________
 1.94 1/27/2018
 Converted all procedure files to UTF8 to prevent text encoding issues.